JOB POSTING: Tenant Legal Advocate

 Full Time | Permanent

 Together Against Poverty Society is hiring a full-time, permanent position for a tenant legal advocate.
-The deadline for applications is midnight on Thursday, October 31st, 2019.
-Located in Victoria, TAPS is the largest anti-poverty organization on Vancouver Island, specializing in face-to-face legal advocacy services.
+The deadline for applications is midnight on Sunday, August 9th, 2020.
+Located in Victoria on the territory of the Lək̓ʷəŋən (Lekwungen) peoples, TAPS is one of the largest anti-poverty organizations on Vancouver Island, specializing in face-to-face legal advocacy services.
 Through our work we seek to have a positive impact on people's lives in ways that honour and promote human rights, justice, and a healthy, sustainable community.
-Interested applicants can apply by sending a cover letter and CV by email to our Executive Director (firstname.lastname@example.org), or by delivering it in person to our office at 828 View St., Victoria.
+Interested applicants can apply by sending a cover letter and CV by email to our Executive Director (email@example.com), or by delivering it in person to our office at 828 View St., Victoria.

 Job Description (Nature of the Position):